mwullink/ietf-rpp-core/src/draft-wullink-rpp-core.md

 - `RPP-EPP-Code`: An optional that MAY be used when RPP is used as a frontend service for an EPP service.
 The header can be used by the client for easy access to the EPP result code, without having to parse the HTTP response message body.

-- `RPP-Check-Avail`: An alternative for the "avail" attribute of the object:name element in an Object Check response and MUST be used accordingly.
-The server does not return a HTTP message body in response to a RPP Object Check (HEAD) request.

 - `RPP-Queue-Size`: Return the number of unacknowledged messages in the client message queue.
 The server MAY include this header in all RPP responses.

 # Endpoints